Debt Obligation Transparency Commitment

 City of Corpus Christi Debt Information

 The City of Corpus Christi issues a variety of long-term debt instruments in order to acquire and/or construct major capital facilities and equipment for governmental and business-type activities.
-These instruments include general obligation bonds, certificates of obligation, tax notes payable, revenues bonds, and capital leases.
+These instruments include general obligation bonds, certificates of obligation, tax notes payable, revenues bonds and notes, financed purchases and leases.

 General Obligation Bonds